marijnh/Eloquent-JavaScript/20_node.md

 {{index optimization, performance, blocking}}

-Do note that while such a synchronous operation is being performed, your program will be stopped entirely.
+Do note that while such a synchronous operation is being performed, your program is stopped entirely.
 If it should be responding to the user or to other machines on the network, being stuck on a synchronous action might produce annoying delays.

 ## The HTTP module